Exercises For Lower Back Pain

 Begin in a lunge position, with one leg forward and the other leg back (stretched leg) .
 Keep your trunk upright and hips level.

 Slowly slide your hips forward while maintaining the upright position.
 Squeeze the glutes of your rear leg.
+Your leg muscles will be working and feel like some muscle tension is there.

 You should feel a stretch at the front of the thigh.
 Maintain this stretch for 30 seconds and repeat for 3 times.